nunogois/proxy-client-react-native/README.md

 # DEPRECATED

 This repository is no longer maintained.
-Please visit [unleash-react-native](https://github.com/nunogois/unleash-react-native) instead.
+Please use [unleash-react-native](https://github.com/nunogois/unleash-react-native) instead.

 # Introduction